(ay lem TU zoo mab)

 Campath: SubQ (off-label route): SubQ administration has been studied (Lundin 2002; Stilgenbauer 2009); an increased rate of injection site reactions has been observed, with only rare incidences of chills or infusion-like reactions typically observed with IV infusion.
 A longer dose escalation time (1 to 2 weeks) may be needed due to injection site reactions (Lundin 2002).
 Premedicate with diphenhydramine 50 mg and acetaminophen 500 to 1000 mg 30 minutes before dose.
 The subQ route should NOT be used for the treatment of T-PLL (Deardon 2011).

-Alemtuzumab is associated with a moderate emetic potential in the oncology setting; antiemetics may be recommended to prevent nausea and vomiting (Basch, 2011; Roila, 2010).
+Alemtuzumab is associated with a moderate emetic potential in adults in the oncology setting; antiemetics may be recommended to prevent nausea and vomiting (Hesketh 2017; Roila 2016).

 Lemtrada: Administer by IV infusion over 4 hours (beginning within 8 hours after dilution); do not administer by IV push or IV bolus.
 May extend the infusion duration if clinically indicated.
 Do not infuse other medications through the same IV line.
 Premedicate with corticosteroids (methylprednisolone 1,000 mg or equivalent) for first 3 days of each treatment course.
 Administer in a setting with personnel and equipment appropriate to manage infusion reactions.
 Monitor vital signs prior to and periodically during the infusion.
 Infusion reactions should be managed symptomatically; consider discontinuing immediately for severe infusion reaction.
 Observe for at least 2 hours after each infusion, longer if clinically indicated.

 Campath: Prior to dilution in NS or D5W, store intact (30 mg/1 mL) vials at 2°C to 8°C (36°F to 46°F); do not freeze (if accidentally frozen, thaw in refrigerator prior to administration).
 Do not shake; protect from light.
 Following dilution, store at room temperature or refrigerate; protect from light; use within 8 hours.
 Discard unused portion in the vial.

 Lemtrada: Prior to dilution in NS or D5W, store intact vials at 2°C to 8°C (36°F to 46°F).
 Do not freeze.
 Do not shake; protect from light.
 Following dilution, store at room temperature or refrigerate; use within 8 hours.